GoogleCloudPlatform/bigquery-utils/tools/protobuf_export/README.md

 ```

 ## Required permissions
-The following permissions may be required, depending on usage:
+The following permissions are required:

 1. bigquery.routines.create - Required to create a user defined function.
 Required one time for running this procedure.
 2. storage.objects.create - Required to upload pbwrapper.js to GCS.
 Required one time for running this procedure.